Tuesday, May 5, 2009

 Vinegar, as said above can be used if the mangoes are less sour.We avoided this as the mangoes were of good quality and secondly I feared V would complain about a “chemical flavour” in the pickle :)

-Do not hesitate to stir in Mustard seed oil, which imparts the real traditional taste and thickness to the Kanni manga Achar :)!!
+Do not hesitate to stir in Mustard seed oil (heated and cooled to room temp) which imparts the real traditional taste and thickness to the Kanni manga Achar :)!!

 Keep closed the bharani as earlier with the white piece of cloth, tied to the neck.Open and use whenever needed.